 Increase the alignment constraint for the execution region from 4 to alignment. alignment must be a positive power of 2.
-If the execution region has a base_address then this must be alignment aligned.
-If the execution region has a +offset then the linker aligns the calculated base address of the region to an alignment boundary.
+If the execution region has a base\address, then the address must be alignment aligned.
+If the execution region has a +offset, then the linker aligns the calculated base address of the region to an alignment boundary.

 ALIGN on an execution region causes both the load address and execution address to be aligned.
-This can result in padding being added to the ELF file.
+This alignment can result in padding being added to the ELF file.
 To align only the execution address, use the AlignExpr expression on the base address.